Valid Ways of Correctly Ascertaining That a Certain Property-Possessor Is a Member of the Set of Phenomena Possessing a Certain Property

 The refutation of a proof may be based on a fault in the thesis, the reason, or the examples.

-- Faults in the reason may be that its connection with the analogous set is unestablished, uncertain, or contradictory to the fact.
-Sound is not-static cannot be proven by the reason “ because it is loud” or “because it is not produced by causes.”
-Not all not-static phenomena are loud, and no not-static phenomenon is not produced by causes.
+- Faults in the reason may be that its connection with the homogeneous example and analogous set is unestablished, inconclusive, or contradictory to the fact.
+Sound is nonstatic cannot be established by the reason “ because it is loud” or “because it is unaffected by causes.”
+Not all nonstatic phenomena are loud, and no nonstatic phenomenon is unaffected by causes.

-- Faults in the examples may be that their connections with the analogous or counter-sets may be unestablished, uncertain, or contradictory.
-Sound is not-static because it is man-made cannot be established by the example, like space.
+- Faults in the examples may be that their connections with the homogeneous example and analogous set or heterogeneous example and counter-set may be unestablished, inconclusive, or contradictory.
+Sound is nonstatic because it is affected by causes cannot be established by the heterogenous example, like space.

 Thus, in non-Prasangika Indian logic, a refutation is not a refutation of an object to be negated (dgag-bya).